1 9 5 7 – 1 9 6 3 (USA)

 The name ‘Paladin’ was derived from one of Charlemagne’s twelve legendary knights who were paragons of chivalry.

-The half-hour show aired on Saturdays at 9:30 PM, just before another popular western, Gunsmoke, and ran for six successful seasons.
+Episodes aired on Saturday nights at 9:30 PM, just before another popular western, Gunsmoke, and ran for six successful seasons.

 A several-times-removed nephew of pioneer Daniel, the actor already knew how to ride a horse (though he didn’t much like them) and had experience as a boxer, an oil-field roughneck, a fishing boat crewman, a bartender and a torpedo squadron gunner before starring for two seasons as Dr Konrad Styner in NBC’s Medic.